hile/password-trainer/README.md

 - repeat it for a couple of days until sucecss rate is 100% and then change the actual password for the system

+## Generating random passwords

+This tool does not generate random passwords.
+There are multiple secure and tested password generators and one is likely included in any password manager application.

 ## Using the password trainer

 The tool is installed as command line *password-trainer*.
 The tool reads